-The palynoflora from 48 m to 57 m of the Chamla section is comparable with assemblages characterising Thalassiphora spp. as described in the Cenozone scheme by Singh et al. (1978).
+The palynoflora from 48 m to 57 m of the Chamla section is comparable with assemblages characterizing Thalassiphora spp. as described in the cenozone scheme by Singh et al. (1978).
 Several dinocyst taxa are common in between the two assemblages.
-The dinoflagellate cysts from the upper 63 m to 79 m of the section is comparable with assemblages characterising Spiniferites spp. from the Cenozone of Singh et al. (1978).
+The dinoflagellate cysts from the upper 63 m to 79 m of the section is comparable with assemblages characterizing Spiniferites spp. from the cenozone of Singh et al. (1978).
 Khanna (1978) envisaged that the basal beds were deposited under continental conditions prior to the invasion of the Nummulitic Sea.
 Present study confirms the former investigations made in the Morni Hills.
 The Kharak River section includes uppermost four cenozones.
 However, the cenozones in this section are comparatively thinner in terms of lithostratigraphy.

 Khanna et al. (1985) recorded 23 dinoflagellate cyst species belonging to 17 genera from Subathu sediments of Jammu region.
-Many of the forms are common with the Morni Assemblage.
-The Jammu Assemblage is closely comparable with the middle part of the Morni palynofloral assemblage.
-The record of Eocene palynological assemblages from western India are numerous (Venkatachala & Kar, 1969; Kar, 1978; Jain & Tandon, 1982; Rao & Vimal, 1952; Sah & Kar, 1969, 1970, 1974; Koshal, 1980; Samant & Phadtare, 1997; Kar & Sharma, 2001).
-However, meaningful comparison is not possible due to poor presence of dinoflagellate cysts in these recorded assemblages.
-However, the Morni palynoflora compares very well with the 4th and 5th microplankton zones of Ratchelo-Jhadwa section of Kachchh (Jain & Tandon, 1982).
+Many of the forms are common with the Morni assemblage.
+The Jammu assemblage is closely comparable with the middle part of the Morni palynofloral assemblage.
+The record of Eocene palynological assemblages from western India are numerous (Venkatachala & Kar, 1969a, 1969b; Kar, 1978; Jain & Tandon, 1982; Rao & Vimal, 1952; Sah & Kar, 1969, 1970, 1974; Koshal, 1980; Samanta & Phadtare, 1997; Kar & Sharma, 2001 etc.).
+However, meaningful comparison is not possible due to poor dinoflagellate cysts in these recorded assemblages. presence of However, the Morni palynoflora compares very well with the 4th and 5th microplankton zones of Ratchelo-Jhadwa section of Kachchh (Jain & Tandon, 1982).
 The palynological assemblage reported by Kar (1978) from the Naredi Formation (Eocene) of Kachchh shows similarity with the present assemblage but restricted only to the generic level.
 The Subathu palynological assemblage is quite distinct from the Eocene palynological assemblages of Cauvery Basin and Bengal basin in terms of the absence of dominant angiosperm pollen grains.
-Many dinocyst taxa are common to the middle Eocene palynofloral assemblages, recorded from Meghalaya (Dutta & Jain, 1980; Sarkar et al., 2014).
-Palynofacies analysis of the Subathu Formation from Himachal Pradesh were carried out by several workers from time to time (Venkatachala, 1981, 1984; Berry, 1989, 1994; Berry et al., 1998; Berry Misra & Pundeer, 1994; Thakur & Dogra, 2011; Panwar & Thakur, 2018; Panwar et al., 2021) mainly focussing on source rock palynology.
+Many dinocyst taxa are common to the middle Eocene palynofloral assemblages recorded from Meghalaya (Dutta & Jain, 1980; Sarkar et al., 2014).